Key Takeaways

 Key Features

-• Free and low-cost entry plans.
-Includes a free plan and affordable tiers with solid out-of-the-box helpdesk functionality for small teams.
+- Free and low-cost entry plans: Includes a free plan for up to 10 agents and affordable tiers with solid out-of-the-box helpdesk functionality.

 Why Choose Freshdesk Over Front?